tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

     c.SwaggerEndpoint("/swagger/rest/swagger.json", "RESTful"); // REST
 });
 ```
-* Document for JSON-RPC methods is at `/swagger/jsonrpc/swagger.json`
+* Document for JSON-RPC methods is at `/swagger/jsonrpc_v1/swagger.json`
-* If you have multiple `IJsonSerializerOptionsProvider` implementations registered in DI, there will be more documents, eg. `/swagger/jsonrpc_camelcase/swagger.json` (naming based on provider's class name, see [`GetDocumentName`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.ApiExplorer/Utils.cs) for info)
+* If you have multiple `IJsonSerializerOptionsProvider` implementations registered in DI, there will be more documents, eg. `/swagger/jsonrpc_camelcase_v1/swagger.json` (naming based on provider's class name, see [`GetDocumentName`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.ApiExplorer/Utils.cs) for info)
+* If you use multiple API versions in project (see [Versioning](versioning)), there will be more documents, eg. `/swagger/jsonrpc_v2/swagger.json` and `/swagger/jsonrpc_camelcase_v2/swagger.json`

 ### Details